protocol/launchpad/docs/libp2p/libp2p-dht.md

 2. The `FIND_NODE(key1)` operation returns the _k_ closest nodes to the `key1` key.
 The distance between every close peer and the key is computed (i.e. `distance(close_peer, key1)`).
 Then, the _k_ nodes with the lowest distance are selected (in the example, `k = 2`).

-### Add Value
+### Value Storage

-The `ADD_VALUE` operation creates a mapping of the form `key -> value` in the DHT.
+To store a value, a mapping of the form `key -> value` is created in the DHT.
 For every key, an ID is generated by using the same format as peer IDs.

 Remember that having an ID for every key in the same format as peer IDs means that we can calculate _distances_ between key IDs and peer IDs.
 When adding a value, the following process occurs: